MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 The key organizational concepts in a MIDL 3.0 definition are namespaces, types, and members.
 A MIDL 3.0 source file (an `.idl` file) contains at least one namespace, inside which are types and/or subordinate namespaces.
 Each type contains zero or more members.

 - Classes, interfaces, structures, and enumerations are types.
-- Fields, methods, properties, and events are examples of members.
+- Methods, properties, events, and fields are examples of members.

 When you compile a MIDL 3.0 source file, the compiler (`midl.exe`) emits a Windows Runtime metadata file (typically a `.winmd` file).